Docker security

 Route aggregation is a networking technique that reduces the number of routes in a routing table.
 It is based on summarizing multiple IP addresses into a single IP address prefix.
 The method reduces the size of routing tables, thereby reducing the memory and bandwidth required for network communication.

-Route aggregation is also known as route summarization or supernetting.
-Route aggregation groups multiple IP addresses into a single IP address prefix.
-This is done by selecting a typical bit pattern between the IP addresses and replacing that bit pattern with a single value.
-This allows for a reduction in the number of routes, which reduces the total memory and bandwidth requirements for the router.
+Route aggregation, also known as route summarization or supernetting, groups multiple IP addresses into a single IP address prefix by selecting a typical bit pattern between the IP addresses and replacing that bit pattern with a single value.
+This reduces the number of routes, reducing the router’s total memory and bandwidth requirements.

 Route aggregation can be used in both interior and exterior routing protocols.
 In internal protocols, the router can use route aggregation to reduce the number of routes in the routing table, thus reducing the total memory and bandwidth requirements.